jdittrich/userNeedResearchBook/text/allURBook.md

 ### Keep your questions simple

-Questions should be simple and only one question should be asked at once.
-It easily happens though that one asks several questions at once.
+Questions should be simple to understand and only one question should be asked at once.
-This can look like this:

  <div class="example">